LC-Linkous/tinySA_python/README.md

     * For example, with the **hop** command, this value controls whether the device's output is a frequency or a level (power) signal.
 When the outmask is set to "1", the tinySA will output a frequency signal.
 When set to "2", the outmask will cause the tinySA to output a level signal, which is a measure of the signal's power or intensity
 * **RBW** - Resolution Bandwidth.
 Frequency span of the final filter (IF filter) that is applied to the input signal.
 Determines the fast-Fourier transform (FFT) bin size.
 * **SDR*** - Software Defined Radio.
 This is a software (computer) controlled radio system capable of sending and receiving RF signals.
 This type of device uses software to control functions such as  modulation, demodulation, filtering, and other signal processing tasks.
 Messages (packets) can be sent and received with this device.
-* **Signal Generator** - Signal Analyzer.
-A device that measures the magnitude of an input signal vs frequency.
-It shows signal as a spectrum.
- - used to create various types of repeating or non-repeating electronic signals for testing and evaluating electronic devices and systems
+* **Signal Generator** -  used to create various types of repeating or non-repeating electronic signals for testing and evaluating electronic devices and systems.
 * **S-parameters** - are a way to characterize the behavior of radio frequency (RF) networks and components.
 They describe how much of a signal is reflected, transmitted or transferred between PORTS.
 In case of s11 (s-one-one), the return loss of a single antenna or port is measured.
 In s12 (s-one-two) or s21 (s-two-one), the interaction between ports is measured.
+* **SA** -  Spectrum Analyzer.
+A device that measures the (power) magnitude of an input signal vs frequency.
+It shows signal as a spectrum.
 * **SA** -  Signal Analyzer.
-A device that measures the magnitude of an input signal vs frequency.
-It shows signal as a spectrum.
+A device that measures the properties of a single frequency signal.
+This can include power, magnitude, phase, and other features such as  modulation.
 * **SNA** - Scalar Network Analyzer.
 A device that measures amplitude as it passes through the device.
 It can be used to determine gain, attenuation, or frequency response.
 * **VNA** - Vector Network Analyzer.
 A device that measures the network parameters of electrical networks (typically, s-parameters).
 Can measure both measures both amplitude and phase properties.
 The [wiki article on network analyzers]( https://en.wikipedia.org/wiki/Network_analyzer_(electrical)) covers the topic in detail.